Interest Groups

 PoCUS (Point of Care Ultrasound) Interest Group

-The Point of Care Ultrasound (PoCUS) Interest Group intends to educate undergraduate medical students on the various uses of PoCUS and to give pre-clerkship students adequate preliminary training to become comfortable and confident using ultrasound machines.
+Our mandate is to educate undergraduate medical students on the various uses of PoCUS and to give pre-clerkship students opportunities to become more comfortable and confident using ultrasound machines.

 Radiology Interest Group (RIG)